 /nickserv cert add [fingerprint].
 To find your certificate's fingerprint, use

 If a client presents a certificate that matches any fingerprints you've added to your account, it will be logged into services automatically.
-Take care to keep your certificate secure, and delete all compromised/expired fingerprints promptly (
+Take care to keep your certificate secure, and delete all compromised or stale fingerprints promptly (

 /nickserv cert del [fingerprint]).

 Should your client support neither of these methods, you may want to consider upgrading to something newer.

 This is usually caused by SASL auth failing for one reason or another (it may occur when services are offline); if this is the case, it may be worked around by turning SASL off.
 Be sure to tell an admin what happened as soon as you get online so they can fix it.